yash-pimpale/T20_World_Cup_2022_Dream_Team_Selection/README.md

   <img width="700" height="400" src="https://github.com/yash-pimpale/T20_World_Cup_2022_Dream_Team_Selection/blob/main/Media/World_Cup_Dream_Team_Report.gif">
 </p>

+Note: File name is changed post this video was captured.

 ## Conclusion

 This project demonstrates the power of data analysis and visualization in sports selection process.
 It enables cricket enthusiasts, coaches, and team management to make informed decisions and assemble the most competitive team for a prestigious tournament like the ICC T20 World Cup.
 The project's structured approach and user-friendly reports empower stakeholders to optimize player selection based on specific criteria and roles, ultimately enhancing the team's chances of success.